 Each page must have line numbers.
 Do not use footnotes in the text.
 Ancillary information should appear in the text set off in parenthesis.
 Equations and formulas set off from the text should be typed in quadruple spacing and should be numbered.
 All measurements should be given in metric units.
 Observe clarity and conciseness in writing.
 Spelling should be according to the Webster Unabridged Dictionary.
-Limit the number of pages for research manuscript to 30 pages (10 printed pages).
+Limit the number of pages for the research manuscript to 30 pages (10 printed pages).

 The following abbreviations are used: h, min, s, yr, mo, wk, km, m, cm, mm, kg, g, mg, mL, etc. without periods.
 Abbreviate units of measure when used only with numerals.
 Use L for liter and % instead of percent.
-Designate temperature as in 27°C. For names of months, use three letters without the period as “Jan, Mar, Apr, Jul,” etc. Symbols, abbreviations, and acronyms should be defined when they are used first.
-Numbers: write out one to nine unless a measurement (e.g., two species, 3 cm, 4 yr).
+Designate temperature as in 27 °C. For names of months, use three letters without the period as “Jan, Mar, Apr, Jul,” etc. Symbols, abbreviations, and acronyms should be defined when they are used first.
+Numbers: write out one to nine unless a measurement (e.g. two species, 3 cm, 4 yr).
 Day, month, and year are written as “25 Dec 1998.”

 Research articles generally present novel, interesting results in response to definite research questions.
 Minus the appendices section, a research article should have its content limited to thirty (30) pages for the manuscript and ten (10) pages for the printed version.
 Longer articles, with sufficient justification from the authors, require due approval from the Editor-in-Chief.

-Abstract should occupy page 2 of the manuscript and written in one paragraph not to exceed 300 words.
+The abstract should occupy page 2 of the manuscript and written in one paragraph not to exceed 300 words.
 It should summarize the background and scope of the work, the principal results, and note the implications of these results or main conclusions.
 References and acronyms should be avoided.
 Since the abstract will be published separately by indexing services, it should concisely capture the basic content of the paper and be understandable without the text.

-An Introduction should describe the paper’s background and provide the rationale for the present study.
+The introduction should describe the paper’s background and provide the rationale for the present study.
 Cite only those references that will provide the most relevant background rather than an exhaustive review of the topic.

 Methods should be described concisely and clearly to allow experiments to be repeated.
 For commonly used methods, a simple reference is sufficient.
 Avoid references that are not readily accessible.

-In Results, present data in only one of the following: text, table, or figure.
+In results, present data in only one of the following: text, table, or figure.
 Results should preferably have no more than five illustrations (tables and/or figures).
 Do not use tables or figures to present data that can be more concisely stated in the text.
 Mathematical equations and relations should be numbered in the following manner: